bihealth/sodar-core-legacy/docs/source/integration.rst

 ----

 Add projectroles and other required apps into ``THIRD_PARTY_APPS``.
-The following lines need to be included in the list:
+The following apps need to be included in the list:

 .. code-block:: python